Hareem30/Music-Player/README.md

-# Music-Player
+# Python Music Player

-A basic music player created using Python.
-It has four buttons which need to be uploaded in the same folder as your code.
-The buttons include a pause, play, previous, and next button.
-The songs must also be uploaded via a mp3 player or WAV anything else will not work.
-The songs must be in a seperate folder within the same folder as your code and will play automatically once run.
+## Overview
+This project is a basic music player application developed using Python.
+It provides a simple graphical interface that allows users to play, pause, and navigate through audio tracks using on-screen controls.

+## Features
+- Play and pause audio playback
+- Navigate to the previous or next track
+- Automatically loads and plays audio files on launch
+- Simple and lightweight design

+## Controls
+The interface includes four buttons:
+- **Play**
+- **Pause**
+- **Previous**
+- **Next**

+Button image files must be located in the same directory as the Python source code.

+## Supported Audio Formats
+- MP3
+- WAV

+> Other audio formats are not supported.

+## Project Structure
+For the application to function correctly, files must be organized as follows:

+project-folder/
+│
+├── main.py
+├── play.png
+├── pause.png
+├── next.png
+├── previous.png
+│
+└── music/
+    ├── song1.mp3
+    ├── song2.wav
+    └── song3.mp3